YueLin301/yuelin301.github.io/_posts/2023-04-07-English-Toolbox.md

 Good, what else?
 What were the subjects?
 Well, a lot of impressionist artists painted everyday things, like people on the streets, and **in** cafes, and lots of nature **scenes**, especially landscapes.
 Good.
 When you go to the exhibit I really want you to take a close look at a certain painting.
 It's a farm scene. **And you will see it right as you enter the gallary.**
+The reason that I think this painting is so important is that it stresses the impressionist aspect of Frantzen's style.
+It's an outdoor scene.
+An everyday scene.
+It's kind of bleak, but you can see those broad brushstrokes and the blurry lines.
+The color **aren't** realistic.
+The sky is kind of, well, an **unnatural** pinkish yellow.
+And the fence in the foreground is blue.
+But somehow the overall scene gives an impression of a cold bleak winter day on a farm.
+So that's the impressionist side of her work.
+Oh, and speaking about farms, that reminds me.
+One interesting thing I read about Frantzen is that when she first move back to Iowa after living abroad, she often visited this place in her town called the sales barn.
+And the sales barn, it was basically this place where the local farmers bought and sold their cattles, their farm animals.
+The reason Frantzen went there, and she later on would visit other places, like dance halls, was to observe people and the ways they moved.
+She really found this helped her work.
+And give her an understanding of body movements and actions, how humans move, and stand still.
+What their postures were like, too.
+So, what about Realism.
+What are the elements of Realism in Frantzen's work we should be looking for.
+Uh, real honest depictions of suject matter, pretty unidealized stuff, and pretty everyday subject matter, too.
+Good.
+One other painting that I really want you to look at is of a young woman surrounded by pumpkins.
+You will notice the woman's face is so realistic looking that it's almost like a photograph.
+The woman's nose is a little less than perfect, but her hair is kind of messed up.
+It's Realism.
+But then the background of the painting, this woman with the pumpkins is wrapped **in a blanket of** broad black and thick brushstrokes and it's all kinds of zigzagging brashstrokes with some lines kind of chaotic almost when you look close, and there are **vibrant** colors.
+There's lots of orange with little **hints** of electric blue **peeking** on it.
+I find Frantzen to be a very successiful artist.
+I mean, some artists, to appreaciate them you have to learn about their life stories.
+But there is a little about Rose Frantzen's life story anyway.
+She attended art school.
+But was told one of her **instructors** that she wasn't good at illustration.
+That she should go to the advertising instead.
+So she took advertising classes and fine art classes, too.
+Untill she was convinced by the head of an advertising agency, that her work was really good.
+That she could be an artist.
+But of course it's not as easy as that.
+And so Frantzen had to paint other people's portraits at places like art fairs.
+Just to make money to buy paint for money for her more serious art work.
+No matter what, she never stopped painting.
+And now Frantzen is doing extremely well.
+And the work has been shown all over the country.
+So I think most of us will be discouraged if we had to face challenges and difficulties like that.
+But what's important is that you keep at it.
+That you don't give up.
+That's what's really important to remember.